China's financial reformers adapt Party rhetoric in low-key pitch

 At a media briefing on Sunday chaired by central bank governor Zhou Xiaochuan, not a single reference was made to any communist theories.

-Zhou, traditionally a vocal advocate of capital market reform, suggested the pace of interest rate liberalization should be gradually accelerated.
+Zhou, traditionally a vocal advocate of capital market reform, suggested the pace of interest rate liberalisation should be gradually accelerated.

 "If I had to choose between a faster or slower pace, I would say a moderate pace is best," said the central bank chief.
 "However, we have picked up speed."